Get insider access

 Our Tests

-Our picture test captures the appearance of gradients on a TV’s screen.
+Our test captures the appearance of gradients on a TV's screen.
 This is to give you an idea of how well the TV can display shades of similar color, with worse reproduction taking the form of bands of color in the image.
-Because this photo's appearance is limited by the color capabilities of your computer, screen, browser, and even the type of file used to save the image, banding that is noticeable in person may not be as apparent in the image.
+Because this photo's appearance is limited by the color capabilities of your computer, screen, browser, the type of file used to save the image, and even how your display is calibrated, banding that is noticeable in person may not be as apparent in the image.
 You may also see banding in the photo caused by your display, but it's not actually there on the TV.

 Additional Information